Ming0818/Speech-Lab/Lab3/Readme.md

 The confusion matrix of mspec
 ![](https://github.com/Celiali/Speech-Lab/blob/master/Lab3/figure/confusion_matrix_mspec_3layers.png)

-From the result, we can see that the color in the diagnol is blighter which means most of the phoneme or states are correctly recognized.
-The blightest part focus on 39th,40th,41th state and 13th phoneme which represent the state related to silence.
+From the result, we can see that the color in the diagnol is brighter which means most of the phoneme or states are correctly recognized.
+The brightest part focus on 39th,40th,41th state and 13th phoneme which represent the state related to silence.

 ### 5.2 Possible questions